ccz-2/No-Distractions-Full-Screen/config.md

-## No Distractions Full Screen v4.0.2 Config:
+## No Distractions Full Screen v4.1 Config:

 #### Thanks for using NDFS!
 The most useful config is outlined below.
 (Modifying other values may have unintended consequences - please click "Restore Defaults" if having issues.)

   Please report bugs/feature requests to [Github](https://github.com/Quip13/No-Distractions-Full-Screen/issues) or email at random.emailforcrap@gmail.com (yes it's real 😊).
 Note that the No Distractions <u>Answer Bar</u> uses a custom layout and may not play well with other addons.
 Feel free to report issues, and I will try my best, but widespread compatibility may not be possible.

  <b><span style="color:mediumaquamarine">If you are updating from an old version,</span></b> many values may be obsolete.
 Please note your current config and click "Restore Defaults" to remove non-functional values.

+ <b>Changing the appearance of the No Distractions Answer Bar can be done through the ND Full Screen menu option.</b>

  <b>All changes are effective immediately.</b> Note that changing settings through menu buttons will override respective values.